Visiting professors or researchers, and other visitors on very short stays

 Canadian immigration considers you to be a foreign worker even if you are unpaid and are here for academic purposes.

-To be invited, you must be eligible for a status at Université Laval and hold an authorization to work from Canadian immigration.
-If you have an open work permit, notify the person inviting you.
+To be invited, you must be eligible for a status at Université Laval and for authorization to work from Canadian immigration.
+If you have an open work permit or are eligible for an open work permit, notify the person inviting you.

 Foreign workers are responsible for their immigration procedures, for respecting the conditions of their invitation and Canadian work authorization, and for extending their Canadian work permit as required.
-If their working conditions change, a new invitation letter and work permit may be required.
+For those who have a work permit: If your working conditions change, whether there be more or fewer, a new invitation letter with a new LMIA-exempt job offer and a new work permit may be required.

 Eligibility and invitation

 If you are a visiting professor or researcher, check your eligibility with the person inviting you.
+Your status must have been approved by the Vice-rectorat aux ressources humaines et aux finances.
 If you are a visitor coming on a very short stay (5 days or less), go to the next step.

 Valid passport